-11 May 5 Ways to Celebrate Mental Health Awareness Month
+11 May 5 Ways to Celebrate Behavioral Health Awareness Month

-May has been designated Mental Health Awareness Month in the U.S. since 1949.
-If you or a loved one has ever struggled to keep their mental health in balance, you might want to learn more about how to celebrate or show your support during this time.
-Observing Mental Health Awareness month helps to reduce stigma surrounding psychological illnesses.
+May has been designated Behavioral Health Awareness Month in the U.S. since 1949.
+If you or a loved one has ever struggled to keep their behavioral health in balance, you might want to learn more about how to celebrate or show your support during this time.
+Observing Behavioral Health Awareness month helps to reduce stigma surrounding psychological illnesses.
 It also helps to bring the community together, provide education and promote policies that help people with mental disorders.